Looking for banking activities for kids? I've got banking activities for students, and a fun idea for teaching banking to your kids (at home).

 What if, instead of avoiding the bank like the plague, you establish a family banking day – a day when the whole family does a little field trip on the way home from work/school and everyone takes care of their banking needs at the same time?

-This would help out with several areas of teaching your kids money management skills.
+This would help out with several areas of teaching your kids money management skills and your teens money management skills.
 For starters, your kids would watch you do banking, and get comfortable with that.
 Not only that, but because you are consistently taking time to get to the bank and take care of things, you are showing your child that money management is a priority to you.

 Secondly, your child would have more opportunities/cues to put their money into their savings account.
 Which means more might actually make it there.